 There are two very specific definitions and mandates in the proposed Medicaid Fiscal Accountability Regulation (MFAR) that could wreak havoc in the SNF world: the funds eligible for intergovernmental transfers (IGTs), and the provider assessments, or taxes on providers that finance part of their state share of Medicaid expenses.

 This story, the first in a series about supplemental Medicaid payments, deals with the impact of the changes around IGT funds, which in Indiana and Texas could significantly affect federal Medicaid matches.
-SNN’s dive into the effects of the changes on provider assessments will be published later this week.
+SNN’s dive into the effects of the changes on provider assessments can be read here.

 Restricting Medicaid-eligible funds